dpaservices/legal/terms-2017.md

 ###Payments

 We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick tight to the payment schedule.

+DPA Services will invoice 50% of the initial fees at the point you accept the proposal by way of signature, this will act as a non refundable deposit.
+The remaining 50% will be billed monthly as the service hours are spent or upon completion of the development.

+###Client Agreement To Pay
+You agree to pay our initial invoice upon receipt which will act as a deposit for the project.
+Every invoice after that will have 15 day payment terms.
+In the event an invoice is not satisfied within 15 days DPA Services will apply an administration fee at its descretion in order to chase and satisfy the account balance at that point in time.
+DPA Services Ltd reserves the right to stop development and or stop web services until full payment has been made.

+In the event that we incurr legal fees, costs and disbursements in an effort to collect our invoices, in addition to any administration fees, you agree to reimburse us for these expenses.

 #####But where’s all the horrible small print?